mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_14-1.png" width="672" />

-### Figure 6.15: Edge Direction {#Figure_6_15}
+### Figure 6.15: Edge Direction {- #Figure_6_15}

 Fig. 6.15.
-Two methods of displaying directed ties using arrows (a) and arcs (c).
-Both of these simple networks represent the same relationships shown in the adjacency matrix in the center (b).
+Two methods of displaying directed ties using arrows (left) and arcs (right).
+Both of these simple networks represent the same relationships shown in the adjacency matrix in the centre.

 See the tutorial above for more details on using arrows in ggraph.